leotac/ELPP-IP/README.md

 *External dependencies:* [IBM Cplex]() and [Lemon graph library]()

 Requires compiler with C++11 support.
-Only tested on Linux machines with GCC 4.6 and above..
+Tested on Linux machines with GCC 4.6 and above.